 While there are a lot of great places to market your business, none are as successful as YouTube.
-It provides you a platform for making videos, which can be a great way to connect and provide benefits to your customers.
-No matter what kind of product you are working with, creating your own YouTube channel and making it part of the mix will make a big difference in how successful you are, and here is a Great site for more info !
+It provides you a platform for making videos solutions for HR, which can be a great way to connect and provide benefits to your customers.
+No matter what kind of product you are working with employee morale, creating your own YouTube channel and making it part of the mix will make a big difference in how successful you are, and here is a Great site for more info !

 Some of the things that we will discuss in this book about marketing on YouTube include: